 Larry has been married for over three decades to the clinical psychologist Dr. Cathy Tsang-Feign.
 Together they have two

 perfect children, three dogs, and the occasional snake in the garden.
 In his spare time, Larry enjoys cycling and playing saxophone, though rarely at the same time.

-Larry will be a guest on the Mental Ideas Podcast in March 2019 and Brainstorm looks forward to collaborating with him in other weird & wonderful creative ways!
+Larry will be a guest on the Mental Ideas Podcast in March 2019 and Brainstorm looks forward to collaborating with him in other weird & wonderful ways!

 Featured Artist Owen Fitzpatrick is a best-selling author, globetrotting psychologist, trainer and speaker from Dublin, Ireland.
 Co-founder of the Irish Institute of NLP (neuro-linguistic programming), he’s regarded as a leading expert on the power of influence.